-With a new passion for rhythm, I play various drums and percussion and have a taste for world music and tribal beats: the ideal accompaniment to my spiritual meditation.
+Having found a true passion for rhythm, I play various drums and percussion and have a taste for world music and tribal beats, which proved to be the unplanned root of my spiritual meditation.
 I practise shamanic journeying and am a member of a local shamanic drum group.

 The true artist in me re-emerged in April 2019 when I walked into a local arts shop and on a whim bought a set of Indian inks and a pad of watercolour paper.
 For months I spent my spare time divided between painting, drumming and meditating.
 The works on this website are the result of one random thought: "I wonder what will happen if I try drawing while meditating?".

-Compelled to continue to combine the three activities, I produce artwork from a trance state whilst listening to soundscapes or meditative drumbeats.
-It is a method I have termed 'spirit painting'.
+By combining these three healing methodologies, I produce my artwork from a trance state whilst listening to nature soundscapes or meditative drumbeats.
+I term it 'spirit painting'.

-Aside from the works themselves, meditative painting for me has successfully overthrown major blockages common with many artists: perfectionism, obsessive focus on detail, expectation and pre-judgement.
-This method of painting has brought me creative fulfilment and a sense of freedom.
+Through my method I've successfully overthrown lifetime blocks of perfectionism, obsessive focus on detail, expectation and pre-judgement.
+I have found creative fulfilment and a sense of freedom.